What is the Sin that So Easily Entangles Us?

 Clouded Perceptions

-Many are alive but are spiritually inactive and live as spiritually dead people.
+Many people are alive but without active interaction with God, they live as dead people.

 Arise From Deadly Sleep

 Adam and Eve were kept separated from the Tree of Life in the Garden of God by an angel with a flaming sword.
 Why a flaming sword?
 This is a visual that illustrates the redeeming purpose of repentance.
-When we repent, the sword of the Lord begins to cut away our entanglement to error and the flame consumes the dross of our error so we are able to live better lives. (i)
+When we repent, the sword of the Lord begins to cut away our entanglement to error and the flame consumes the dross of our error so we are able to live better lives. (k)

-Responding to God as our insightful Father transforms us from being mere offspring into the intimacy of beloved children. (l) Our soul’s conscious awareness of spiritual realities remains subject to our choice.
+Responding to God as our insightful Father transforms us from being mere offspring into the intimacy of beloved children. (o) Our soul’s conscious awareness of spiritual realities remains subject to our choice.
 While we all fall short and sometimes way short, we can learn to be and do better.
 There’s no reason to remain weighed down by unhealthy worldly attitudes and patterns.

 Our fellowship with God’s presence helps release us from our captivity to the frustrations, complications, and confusions of natural life.
 Beyond this direct personal benefit, we become better reflective resemblances of His love to those around us.
 This is truly a win-win choice!

-a) Hebrews 12:1; b) Ephesians 2:5, 8; Titus 3:5; c) Genesis 2:15; 3:8; d) Genesis 2:16-17; e) James 3:15-17) f) Genesis 3:6; I John 3:15-17; g) Matthew 8:22; Luke 9:60; h) Genesis 3:22-24; i) 2 Corinthians 7:10; Hebrews 12:29; j) James 1:21; Ephesians 2:5-8; k) 1 Timothy 2:5; l) John 1:11-12
+a) Hebrews 12:1; b) Ephesians 2:5, 8; Titus 3:5; c) Genesis 2:7; d) Genesis 2:15; 3:8; e) Genesis 2:16-17; f) James 3:15-17) g) Genesis 3:6; I John 3:15-17; h) Matthew 8:22; Luke 9:60; i) Genesis 3:8-13; j) Genesis 3:22-24; k) 2 Corinthians 7:10; Hebrews 12:29; l) James 1:21; Ephesians 2:5-8; m) Romans 8:35-39; n) 1 Timothy 2:5; o) John 1:11-12

 Keith Carroll, “The Relationship Guy”